-The Forum qualified for and received a loan pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender (the "PPP Lender"), for an aggregate principal amount of \$210,528 (the "PPP Loan").
-The PPP Loan bears interest at a fixed rate of 1.0% per annum, with the first six months of interest deferred, has a term of five years, and is unsecured and guaranteed by the U.S. Small Business Administration.
-The principal amount of the PPP Loan is subject to forgiveness under the Paycheck Protection Program upon the Forum's request to the extent that the PPP Loan proceeds are used to pay expenses permitted by the Paycheck Protection Program, including payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the Forum.
-The Forum intends to apply for forgiveness of the PPP Loan with respect to these covered expenses.
-To the extent that all or part of the PPP Loan is not forgiven, the Forum will be required to pay interest on the PPP Loan at a rate of 1.0% per annum, and commencing in (month/year) principal and interest payments will be required through the maturity date in (month/year).
-The terms of the PPP Loan provide for customary events of default, including, among other things, payment defaults, breach of representations and warranties, and insolvency events.
-The PPP Loan may be accelerated upon the occurrence of an event of default.
+On March 24, 2021, the Forum qualified for and received a loan pursuant to the Paycheck Protection Program under the second round of funding for an aggregated principal amount of \$190,878 (the "second PPP Loan").
+The second PPP Loan bears interest at a fixed rate of 1.0% per annum, has a term of five years with all principal and accrued interest to be paid in one payment at the end of five years, and is unsecured and guaranteed by the SBA.
+The principal amount of the second PPP Loan is subject to forgiveness under the Paycheck Protection Program upon the Forum's request to the extent that the second PPP Loan proceeds are used to pay expenses permitted by the Paycheck Protection Program, including payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the Forum.
+The Forum intends to apply for forgiveness of the second PPP Loan with respect to these covered expenses.
+To the extent that all or part of the second PPP Loan is not forgiven, the Forum will be required to pay interest and principal on the second PPP Loan.
+The terms of the second PPP Loan provide for customary events of default, including, among other things, payment defaults, breach of representations and warranties, and insolvency events.
+The second PPP Loan may be accelerated upon the occurrence of an event of default.
+As of June 30, 2021, the Forum recorded a loan payable on the accompanying Statements of Financial Position.